-- 1. When each stage finishes, the oven will beep twice.
+- When each stage finishes, the oven will beep twice.
 At the end of the program, the oven will beep five times. - 2.
 If the oven door is opened during Stand Time, Kitchen Timer or Delay Time, the time on the display will continue to count down. - 3.
-Stand Time and Delay start cannot be programmed before any automatic function.
-This is to prevent the starting temperature of food from rising.
+Stand Time and Delay start cannot be programmed before any automatic function (such as frozen food, sensor cook (reheat), popcorn, coffee/milk and turbo defrost).
+This is to prevent the starting temperature of food from rising. - 4.
+When using Standing time or Delay Start, it's up to 2 power stages.